vpenso/scripts/README.md

 shows the status.
 * **mpd-default-config** — Writes a personal MPD configuration.
 * **music** — Controls the local Music Player Daemon.
+* **node-state** – Collect host monitoring information and serialize the data into JSON.
 * **pingable** — Wait until a host is pingable.
 * **ruby-skeleton** — Start developing ruby scripts from here.
 * **segfaulter** — Create a small executable dieing with segfault.